 Founded in 2011, this society brings together students who want to share knowledge and interest in finance and investing.

 Through the virtual money fund, members can apply financial theory and analysis in real-life settings.
 Members also attend lectures by industry experts, networking events and trading games.

 The society has excellent connections with major banks and accountancy firms and organises regular social events and trips.

 UWE Bristol Economics Society

-This newly established society is open to students with an interest in economics.
-It organises subsidised field trips, networking events and appearances by guest speakers, and arranges regular socials for members.
+This society is open to students with an interest in economics.
+Members attend subsidised field trips, networking events and talks from guest speakers, as well as regular socials.